conmaol/maglocunus/d/data.md

 # Data

-Data is, essentially, a web of relationships between entities in the world.
+Data is, from the outside, a web of relationships between entities in the world.
 Zooming in a bit, data can be seen as an aggregate of individual pieces of information.
 Each such *datum* (or data *point*) is a connection between two entities, and this connection represents some fact, measurement or observation about the world.

 The following sentence encodes some simple data: